Muninder Adavelli

 Internet service providers (ISPs) store users’ traffic data for some time.
 Comcast maintains their users’ activity records for 6 months, while AT&T stores them for a year.

-Technically, all your online activities are laid bare to ISPs.
-That includes your use of torrent sites — unless you use a VPN.
-This information could lead to a copyright infringement notice from your ISP.
+Technically, all your online activities are laid bare to ISPs, except when you use a VPN.
+Without the added protection of one, downloading illegal torrents could lead to a copyright infringement notice from your ISP.

 After a few warnings (3 to 6 “strikes” depending on the ISP), given that you didn’t follow them, additional actions can be expected, such as: